Phrasing

 it will contain correspondence and reports that would

 normally be locked in a filing cabinet.
-Put your name on your pads
+Put your name and start date

-and use a separate pad for more casual items.
+on each pad, and use a separate pad for more casual items

 Print Your Own Shorthand Notepad 30-page PDF for low-cost practising,